MultiSafepay/docs/content/api/payment_methods/post_order_maestro.md

 ----------------

+__close_window__ | bool

+Options: true, false.
+Set to true if you want to display the MultiSafepay payment page in a new window and want to close it automatically after the payment process.

 __Note: The ip_address parameter is not required, although its use is recommended to help detect fraudulent payments.__

 Read more about [Maestro](/payment-methods/credit-and-debit-cards/maestro) on our documentation page.